arangodb-managed/oasisctl/README.md

 ## Authentication

-Oasisctl uses an authentication token to authenticate with the ArangoGraph Insights Platform (formerly called Oasis) platform.
+Oasisctl uses an authentication token to authenticate with the ArangoGraph Insights Platform (formerly called Oasis).

 To get such an authentication token, create an [API key](https://cloud.arangodb.com/dashboard/user/api-keys) and run: